 So you want to go vegan.
-You’ve heard about the ethical, environmental and health benefits the vegan lifestyle delivers and you want in.
+You’ve heard about what the ethical, environmental and health benefits the vegan lifestyle delivers and you want in.
 You’ve been planning it all year, but just haven’t quite gotten around to it.
-You reason that after the holidays and into the new year is the best time to make the transition – when the slate is clean and motivations are high.
+You tell yourself that after the holidays and into the new year is the best time to make the transition – when the slate is clean and motivations are high.

-Before anything else, make the effort to learn everything there is to know about veganism.
+Before anything else, make the effort to learn everything there is to know about being vegan.
 This will really help you feel prepared and get you excited to embark on a positive life change.
 Read all about the benefits of the vegan lifestyle.
 Learn how to optimally nourish yourself on this diet so you won’t have any deficiencies.
 Start understanding ingredients lists and which ingredients are off-limits.
 All the insights will help you ease into a plant-based lifestyle with confidence and ease.

 Add before you subtract.